ES

 Are partially AI-generated works paid by BMI?

-On an AI-generated work, can the AI company be considered an author?
+Can an AI company be considered an author of an AI-generated work?

-Not at this time.
-Based on current guidance from the Copyright Office, only humans can be considered authors or writers of a work.
+No. Based on guidance from the Copyright Office, only humans can be considered authors or writers of a work.
 Therefore, affiliates cannot currently register an AI company or the owner or creator of the AI tool as a writer.
 Similarly, an AI company would not be able to register as a publisher of a work unless a human creator assigns their publishing rights to the AI company.

-BMI reserves the right to remove works from the BMI repertoire if it is determined to be an AI work or is otherwise improperly registered.
+BMI reserves the right to remove a work from the BMI repertoire if it is determined to be an AI work or is otherwise improperly registered.

 BMI will continue to follow Copyright Office guidance on U.S. law.
 However, BMI is actively engaging in discussions with foreign PROs and closely monitoring developments in the industry as well as the applicable laws in each country.